Honors Guidelines and Expectations

 Fall of senior year

 You are required to be enrolled in FILM 490: Honors Research Methods.
 This is where you will begin to work on the planning and execution of your thesis project.
+This class can count as your 400-level course or as an elective toward your major.

 Students should be having regular meetings with their advisor while working on their thesis in FILM 490.